Despite the similarity in name, ketosis and ketoacidosis are two different things.

 Risk factors for ketoacidosis

-Diabetes is the main risk factor for DKA.
+Type 1 diabetes is the main risk factor for DKA.
 In one study of people with DKA, researchers found that 47 percent had known type 1 diabetes, 26 percent had known type 2 diabetes, and 27 percent had newly diagnosed diabetes.
 If you have diabetes, a main risk factor for DKA is not following the routine for blood sugar management that your doctor recommends.

-In one study, researchers looked at diabetes in children and teenagers.
+Researchers looked at diabetes in children and teenagers.
 They found that 1 in 4 participants had DKA when their doctor first diagnosed them with diabetes.
 Additional risk factors include:

 - having alcohol use disorder

-- abusing drugs
+- misusing drugs

 - skipping meals